 Quiet Sunday is really interesting to experience.
 When the homeowners told us about quiet Sunday and to be careful not to disturb the neighbors or run the vacuum, we just thought it would happen, and we wouldn’t notice, but it was noticeable how intentional everyone was, and we pointed it out to our boys.

-Summary: Our review of House Sitting in Switzerland
+Summary: Our Review of House Sitting in Switzerland

 We loved house sitting in Switzerland.
 It’s a significantly more economical option to a hotel or hostel, but it comes with the responsibility of taking care of a pet and property.
 You’re there to be a pet sitter, so while you want to do the touristy things, the pet sitting experience is your priority.